 South Korea designated by US as ‘sensitive’ country amid nuclear bomb talk

-- The U.S. Department of Energy has designated South Korea as a 'sensitive' country amid discussions about its potential nuclear capabilities.
+- The U.S. Department of Energy has designated South Korea as a "sensitive" country amidst discussions of nuclear weapon development, according to a spokesperson.

-- Foreign Minister Cho Tae-yul mentioned that although nuclear weapons are not off the table, it would be premature to discuss such plans publicly.
+- Foreign Minister Cho Tae-yul mentioned that while nuclear options are being considered, it is premature for such discussions, reflecting a cautious approach.

 45 Articles